ShallKnowMikan/AltairKit_1_8_8/README.md

  2) Put the AltairBuilder and the jar in the same folder and then execute AltairBuilder.exe .

- 4) Once its done you will only have to put those dependencies in your maven
+ 4) Once it's done you will only have to put those dependencies in your maven
     configuration:
     ```xml
       <dependency>